heikekonow/planning/talks/python_packages/index.md

   ```py
   easygems.healpix.healpix_show(ds_daily.tas.sel(time="2024-09-10"))
   ```
-* started as a "bin" for functions used on easy.gems
+* started as a "bin" for functions used on [easy.gems](http://easy.gems.dkrz.de)
-* can be installed using pip
+* can be installed with pip
   ```
   python -m pip install easygems
   ```